appscode-cloud/docs/src/en/guides/cluster-management/add-cluster/overview.md

 #### For Vendor-Managed Clusters

-To include vendor-managed clusters in the AppsCode dashboard, follow the steps outlined in [Import Vendor Managed Clusters](import-vendor-managed.md).
+To include Vendor-Managed clusters in the AppsCode dashboard, follow the steps outlined in [Import Vendor Managed Clusters](import-vendor-managed.md).

+For Rancher Managed cluster, refer to [Import Rancher Managed Clusters](import-rancher-cluster.md) documentation.

 #### For Self-Managed Clusters